itaibenjy/Gibrish-to-Hebrew/README.md

 # Gibrish-to-Hebrew
 This program transform badly encoded hebrew text especially in subtitles back to readable hebrew

-As a natibe Hebrew speaker I download subtitles from time to time to watch movies and Tv shows.
+As a native Hebrew speaker I download subtitles from time to time to watch movies and Tv shows.
-When you download subtitle in Hebrew in an English based Window operating system sometimes you will get a badly encoded file of subtitles that every Hebrew character is shown as non readable characters.
+When you download subtitle in Hebrew in an English based Windows operating system sometimes you will encounter a badly encoded file of subtitles that every Hebrew character is shown as non readable characters.

 For example:

 ![Gibrish subtitle](https://github.com/itaibenjy/Gibrish-to-Hebrew/blob/master/gibrish.png)

-This program that was build with python and tkinter will let you choose a specific file and tranform it from non readable characters to Hebrew:
+This program that was build with python and tkinter will let you choose a specific file and transform it from a non readable characters to Hebrew:

 ![program screenshot](https://github.com/itaibenjy/Gibrish-to-Hebrew/blob/master/screenshot.png)